sameer-goel/AWS-Amplify-ML-Workshop/README.md

 ```
 amplify init

-- Enter a name for the project: postagram
+- Enter a name for the project: sameer-ml-app
 - Enter a name for the environment: dev
 - Choose your default editor: Visual Studio Code (or your default editor)
 - Please choose the type of app that youre building: javascript